 DEPENDENCE ON KEY PERSONNEL.
 The Company's success is dependent on certain key management and scientific personnel.
 Competition for qualified employees among biotechnology companies is intense, and the loss of key personnel, or the inability to attract and retain the additional, highly skilled employees required for the expansion of the Company's activities, could adversely affect its business, financial condition and results of operation.
-The Company has entered into employment contracts with certain of its key employees.
-"Key Person" life insurance is not maintained with respect to any employee of the Company.

 GOVERNMENT REGULATION.
 The production and marketing of the Company's products and its ongoing research and development activities are subject to regulation by numerous governmental authorities in the United States and other countries.
 The rigorous preclinical and clinical testing requirements and regulatory approval processes typically take a number of years and require the expenditure of substantial resources.
 Delays in obtaining regulatory approvals would adversely affect the marketing of products developed by the Company and the Company's ability to receive product revenues or royalties.
 In light of the limited regulatory history of monoclonal antibody-based therapeutics, there can be no assurance that regulatory approvals for the Company's products will be obtained without lengthy delays, if at all.
 Moreover, the Company is, or may become, subject to various federal, state and local laws, regulations and recommendations relating to safe working conditions, laboratory and manufacturing practices, the experimental use of animals and the use and disposal of hazardous substances, including radioactive compounds and infectious disease agents, used in connection with the Company's research work.
 In addition, the Company cannot predict the extent to which existing or proposed governmental regulations might have an adverse effect on the production and marketing of the Company's products.

 DEPENDENCE ON THIRD-PARTY REIMBURSEMENT.
 In both domestic and foreign markets, sales of the Company's proposed products will depend in part on the availability of reimbursement from third-party payors such as government health administration authorities, private health insurers and other organizations.
 Third-party payors are increasingly challenging the price and cost-effectiveness of medical products and services.
 Significant uncertainty exists as to the reimbursement status of newly approved health care products.
 There can be no assurance that the Company's proposed products will be considered cost effective or that adequate third-party reimbursement will be available to enable ImmunoGen to maintain price levels sufficient to realize an appropriate return on its investments in product development.
 Legislation and regulations affecting the pricing of pharmaceuticals may change before any of the Company's proposed products are approved for marketing.
-Adoption of such legislation and services.
+Adoption of such legislation and regulations could further limit reimbursement for medical products and services.